corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/configuration/config-overview.md

     weight: 4000
 section_menu: corda-5-beta
 ---
 This section lists the fields of each Corda configuration section.
-Set the fields in a section by sending a JSON to the `config` endpoint of the [REST API](../operating-tutorials/rest-api.md).
+Set the fields in a section by sending JSON to the `config` endpoint of the [REST API](../operating-tutorials/rest-api.md).

 For example, to set fields in the [messaging](messaging.md) section: